Settings

 Render Resolution:

 On slower computers the 3D rendering might be slow for complex joints.
 So, an option is available to specify how many points to plot around the pipe for both Print Preview and 3D Preview.
 You may select from several options ranging from "Fastest (low resolution)" to "Best Resolution (slowest)."
+If "Fastest" is selected, the template displayed could have some missing detail.
+If so, select a higher resolution.
+"Normal" is a good usable setting, only use faster settings if you have a slow computer.
 This setting does not affect the actual printed template, which is always printed to very high resolution.

 Save as Default